vivignutz/second-portfolio-project/README.md

 -  The purpose of the game should be clear immediately.

+3. Structure Plane
+    User Story:

+    > - As a first time player I would like to immediately understand the rules bacause I have not much time.

+    Acceptance Criteria:

  - The user can access the game as often as he wants, from any mobile device with internet.
 - The user can easily click on any card in the game and it will automatically start.
 There is no start button to privde a faster and easier way to start the game.